famsf/insights/src/la-prose.md

           - template: "@atoms/h3/h3.html.twig"
             text: "The 1950s: Cendrars and Kerouac"
           - template: "@atoms/textarea/textarea.html.twig"
-            text: "<p>In some respects, the poem resembles Jack Kerouac’s On the Road.
+            text: "<p>In some respects, the poem resembles Jack Kerouac’s <em>On the Road</em>.
 In composition, they share a common conceit: the illusion that they were composed, or narrated, in a single sitting, the intimate testimonial quality of a tale of alienation and transgression, drawing the listener or reader in.
 Both are road-trip stories, with socially marginalized traveling companions, that move across vast landscapes.
 Both are simultaneously life-changing inward journeys.
 And anyone who’s seen the Kerouac manuscript, the scroll, will immediately recognize the physical resemblance.
-With visual art, though, the two reading experiences diverge, and it is the hybrid nature of what we are looking at that distinguishes La prose as a unique and transcendent experience for the reader and viewer.</p>"
+With visual art, though, the two reading experiences diverge, and it is the hybrid nature of what we are looking at that distinguishes <em>La prose</em> as a unique and transcendent experience for the reader and viewer.</p>"
             dropcap: false
           - template: "@atoms/h3/h3.html.twig"
             text: "The 1960s: Light, Color, Motion"